 - Guideline (Employee Benefits Adviser)

-A big part of the answer depends on whether you prefer a “Do it for me” 403(b) that’s more turnkey, or a “Do it yourself” 403(b) that may be slightly cheaper, but you have to do much of the work.
+A big part of the answer depends on whether you prefer a “Do it for me” 401(k) that’s more turnkey, or a “Do it yourself” 401(k) that may be slightly cheaper, but you have to do much of the work.

-As a nonprofit, you have a couple of other decisions to make.
-Do you want to offer an ERISA or non-ERISA plan?
+First, think about if you want to offer an ERISA or non-ERISA plan.
 A non-ERISA plan can be cheaper, but with that cost savings comes restrictions.
 For example, non-ERISA 403(b)s can’t make employer contributions.

-You also have the option of offering a 401(k), even as a nonprofit organization.
-While the 403(b) and 401(k) both are defined contribution plans, there are differences between them that may or may not make a difference to you as a plan sponsor.
+You do have the option of offering a 401(k), even as a nonprofit organization.
+While the 403(b) and 401(k) both are defined contribution plans, there are differences between them that may or may not actually end up making a difference to you as a plan sponsor.
 For example, a 403(b) can offer long time employees the ability to contribute an extra $3,000 a year to the plan.
-However, most companies that have a 403(b) advisor to help with your retirement plan.)
+However, most companies that have a 403(b) can switch to a 401(k).